Val916/safeguarding/README.md

 Visual cues and translated phrases for familiarity and ease.
 Links to trusted services and multilingual helplines.
 - Tasks
-Create a “For Ukrainian Families” page.
+<li>Create a “For Ukrainian Families” page.</li>
-Use icons or visuals that represent family, security, and emotional support.
+<li>Use icons or visuals that represent family, security, and emotional support.</li>
-Translate key portions into Ukrainian, especially safety tips.
+<li>Translate key portions into Ukrainian, especially safety tips.</li>
-Add info on navigating schools, healthcare, and community support in the UK.
+<li>Add info on navigating schools, healthcare, and community support in the UK.</li>

 ##Strategy.
 #Tasks to do, marked as must-have:

-- Skeleton of the responsive website.
+<li>Skeleton of the responsive website.</li>
-- Typography, Colour Scheme (Ukrainian flag themed - yellow-blue).
+<li>Typography, Colour Scheme (Ukrainian flag themed - yellow-blue).</li>
-- Emotionally Safe UI: Warm color palette in shades of Ukrainian flag, gentle illustrations, and reassuring language that avoids overwhelming users.
+<li>Emotionally Safe UI: Warm color palette in shades of Ukrainian flag, gentle illustrations, and reassuring language that avoids overwhelming users.</li>
-- Images for cards and Hero section with AI.
+<li>Images for cards and Hero section with AI.</li>
-- Key Information Sections: Use Bootstrap’s grid system to divide the page into sections (Introduction, Key concerns, Professional Mental Health Support, How can you help,Resorce Hub, Feedback form).
+<li>Key Information Sections: Use Bootstrap’s grid system to divide the page into sections (Introduction, Key concerns, Professional Mental Health Support, How can you help,Resorce Hub, Feedback form).</li>
-- Information Cards: Use Bootstrap’s card components to present mental health tips and common issues, providing a visually appealing way to organise content.
+<li>Information Cards: Use Bootstrap’s card components to present mental health tips and common issues, providing a visually appealing way to organise content.</li>
-- Tablet/Mobile View
+<li>Tablet/Mobile View</li>
-- Resource Links (both English and Ukrainian language friendly).
+<li>Resource Links (both English and Ukrainian language friendly).</li>
-- Technologies Used: Languages (HTML, CSS), Frameworks, Libraries, Programs.
+<li>Technologies Used: Languages (HTML, CSS), Frameworks, Libraries, Programs.</li>
-- Mark known bugs.
+<li>Mark known bugs.</li>

 # Could-haves:
 - Storytelling Section: Short, uplifting stories or testimonials that provide hope and build trust (Marked as for now, as Future Feature).